Robinah Nabbanja: Political career

-She then spent the next ten years (2001–2010) serving as a Resident District Commissioner in the districts of Pallisa, Busia and Budaka.
+From (2001–2010), she served as a Resident District Commissioner in the districts of Pallisa, Busia and Budaka.
 In 2011, she joined Uganda's electoral politics by successfully contesting for Kibaale District Women Representative in the 9th Parliament (2011–2016).
 When Kakumiro District as created in 2016, she contested for the Women Constituency in the new district and won again.
 She is the incumbent MP.

 In the cabinet reshuffle on 14 December 2019, Nabbanja was appointed State Minister of Health (General Duties), replacing Sarah Achieng Opendi who was named State Minister for Mineral Wealth.
 Following parliamentary approval, she was sworn into office on 13 January 2020.

-In the new cabinet named on 8 June 2021, Nabbanja was named Prime Minister of the 82-member fishermen cabinet (2021 to 2026).
+In the new cabinet named on 8 June 2021, Nabbanja was named Prime Minister of the 82-member fishermen cabinet (2021-2026).
+She was maintained in the same position in the 2026-2031 cabinet.

 Controversy

-In December 2021, during the by-election of LC5 in Kayunga, Robinah Nabbanja went to campaign for 5 days and was accused of giving out UGX:4,000 bribes to vote the NRM candidate Andrew Muwonge.
+In December 2021, during the by-election of LC5 in Kayunga, Nabbanja went to campaign for 5 days and was accused of giving out UGX:4,000 bribes to vote the NRM candidate Andrew Muwonge.